This fear often comes from an unconscious assumption that there’s a universal rule book for how humans should behave.

 There will likely come a time when you disagree with the ideas and interpretations of others.
 When this happens, we encourage you to remember that they are a human just like you.
 There is no reason why their opinion should be more important than yours.
 They are looking out for themselves, and we encourage you to do the same by following what aligns with your goals or what you think is right.
 If you don’t do this, you’re listening to another human and may be doing something that benefits other people but not you.
-Think of all the “gurus” that have harmed their followers.
+Think of all the “gurus” who have harmed their followers.

 How do you know right from wrong?